frtz13/UPSPlus_mqtt/README.md

 #### MQTT broker

 Configuration parameters for the MQTT broker should be self-explaining.
-If you do not want to use this feature, configure an empty value for BROKER.
+If you do not want to use this feature, set BROKER to an empty value.

 ## Operation